theGreatHerrLebert/proteolizard-data/README.md

 Ion-mobility enhanced tandem-MS coupled with liquid chromatography is rapidly becoming the methods of choice to analyse high-complexity samples generated in proteomics, lipidomics and metabolomics.
 While information gain stemming from this acquisition scheme is tremendous, an additional recoding of ion mobility makes data processing more challenging.
-This extra-dimension puts a lot of pressure on the programmer to find solutions to raw-data processing that are fast enough to be useful.
+The extra-dimension puts a lot of pressure on the programmer to find solutions to raw-data processing that are fast enough to be useful.

 The timsTOF mass-spectrometer from bruker daltonics is one of the latest instruments to implement